Aldia

 It is said that the mysterious character with the name An Diel sought the power to explain the secrets of the Undead in order to investigate the truth of life.

 Despite these disparate researchers’ express purpose for coming together, some remained independent-minded.
-Aside from the one staying to act as seemingly leader at the mansion, the warlocks began wandering the land, presumably as part of their own personal studies.
-A corpse with their mask in the Shaded Woods suggests that one was interested in Heide and perhaps Oolacile, only to be killed by the lion-man now petrified atop the body.
+Besides the one staying to act as seemingly leader at Aldia’s Keep, the warlocks began wandering the land.
+A corpse with their mask in the Shaded Woods suggests that one was interested in Heide and perhaps Oolacile, only to be killed by the Lion Clansman now petrified atop the body.
 Merciless Roenna, originally Ruthless Ruth, (無慈悲なリュース) likewise bears their mask and shield, her title and invasion in the Huntsman’s Copse indicating collaboration with the Brotherhood of Blood.
-Aldia’s remaining followers divided themselves into a simple hierarchy: Archmasters or Sages, literally the “learning experts”, (学師) and acolytes, “students” or more literally “learning juniors”. (学徒) Unlike the warlocks, these two ranks wear slightly different headpieces to distinguish themselves.
-However, the uniform’s main purpose was to protect them during the course of their experiments.
+These were not sorcerers interested in Aldia’s grand cause.
+Considering how his brother the king had persecuted their kind, recruiting loyal individuals wouldn’t be easy, which probably suited Aldia just fine.
+He needed talent to inform his knowledge, not lifelong comrades.
+If some split off to pursue their own studies after a while, then who was he to stop them?

 Many wise men met up and created various secret ceremonies in An Diel.
 It isn’t known whether that was their true motive though.